apacheignite/documentation/hadoop-accelerator/running-apache-hive-over-ignited-hadoop.md

 [block:callout]
 {
   "type": "warning",
-  "body": "There is a potential [http://stackoverflow.com/questions/28997441/hive-startup-error-terminal-initialization-failed-falling-back-to-unsupporte](issue) related to different `jline` library versions in Hive and Hadoop.
-If you face it, it can be resolved by setting `HADOOP_USER_CLASSPATH_FIRST=true` environment variable."
+  "body": "There is a potential [issue](http://stackoverflow.com/questions/28997441/hive-startup-error-terminal-initialization-failed-falling-back-to-unsupporte) related to different `jline` library versions in Hive and Hadoop.
+It can be resolved by setting `HADOOP_USER_CLASSPATH_FIRST=true` environment variable."
 }
 [/block]
 For convenience you can create a simple script that will properly set all required variables and run Hive, like this: